Jean-Paul Rodrigue (2013), New York:

 layouts and activities taking place in passenger terminals tend to be

-simple and require relatively little equipment.
+simple.
 They may appear congested

 at certain times of the day, but the flows of people can be managed